 Modular Verification of Heap Reachability Properties in Separation Logic

 In this paper, we present a modular specification and verification technique for reachability properties in separation logic.
 For each method, we specify reachability only locally within the fragment of the heap on which the method operates.
-A novel form of reachability framing allows one to extend reachability properties from the heap fragment of a callee method to the larger fragment of its caller, enabling procedure-modular reasoning.
-Our technique supports practically important heap structures, namely acyclic graphs with a bounded outdegree as well as (potentially cyclic) graphs with at most one cycle-free path between each pair of nodes.
+We identify relative convexity, a novel relation between the heap fragments of a client and a callee, which enables (first-order) reachability framing, that is, extending reachability properties from the heap fragment of a callee to the larger fragment of its client, enabling precise procedure-modular reasoning.
+Our technique supports practically important heap structures, namely acyclic graphs with a bounded outdegree as well as (potentially cyclic) graphs with at most one path (modulo cycles) between each pair of nodes.
 The integration into separation logic allows us to reason about reachability and other properties in a uniform way, to verify concurrent programs, and to automate our technique via existing separation logic verifiers.
 We demonstrate that our verification technique is amenable to SMT-based verification by encoding a number of benchmark examples into the Viper verification infrastructure.

 |Modular Verification of Heap Reachability Properties in Separation Logic - Slides v1.7 (presentation-1.7.pdf)